andreigue/andreigue.github.io/_posts/2026-01-18-trip-to-turkey.md

 ![Mt Ararat from Igdir](../images/turkey/mt-ararat.jpg)
 Source: [https://ku.m.wikipedia.org/wiki/W%C3%AAne:I%C4%9Fd%C4%B1r_ve_A%C4%9Fr%C4%B1_Da%C4%9F%C4%B1.jpg]

-When visiting Akhtamar, we had these churches on our list but I guess we spent too much time in Akhtamar, since we spontaneously decided to swim there after seeing others doing so.
+When visiting Akhtamar, we had these churches on our list but I guess we spent too much time in Akhtamar, since we spontaneously decided to swim there after seeing others doing so (highly recommend, if weather insists).

 ![Churches we were supposed to see](../images/turkey/maps/churches%20in%20van%20region.JPG)